weaviate/weaviate-io/developers/contributor-guide/weaviate-modules/how-to-build-a-new-module.md

 You can now load in any sample or test dataset.
 If you only make changes in the `/modules/<new-module>` folder afterwards, you only need to re-run `tools/dev/run_dev_server.sh --<LOCAL-CONFIG-NAME>` to apply the changes.
 The data will be kept, so no need to re-import.

 #### Passing tests
-Finally, and before you make a PR, your Weaviate with your complete module implementation should pass all tests (all existing tests and tests added by you).
+Before you submit your PR, your new module implementation must pass all existing tests and any new tests that you added.
 How to run tests, [check this page](../weaviate-core/tests.md#run-the-whole-pipeline).